 Chrome Mox – A card that divides TES from ANT.
 We opt to take the faster route as a trade off to a late game consistency.
 Chrome Mox provides additional early mana to create fast Empty the Warrens or Ad Nauseams.
 Chrome Mox is a huge part of why we have such an incredibly high success rate after Ad Nauseam as it creates initial mana sources post-Ad Nauseam to continue comboing out for the turn.
 Lists recently have bounced back and forth on the number of Chrome Mox in the main deck.

-Polluted Delta , Bloodstained Mire – There’s so much to be said about Polluted Delta and Bloodstained Mire in TES, their primary function is to provide the proper color of mana required to win the game.
-However, they’re so much more than that, fetchlands are shuffle effects for cards like Brainstorm or Ponder which help with the quality of our draws.
+Polluted Delta , Bloodstained Mire, Scalding Tarn – There’s so much to be said about fetchlands (Polluted Delta, Scalding Tarn and Bloodstained Mire) in TES, their primary function is to provide the proper color of mana required to win the game.
+However, they’re so much more than that – fetchlands are shuffle effects for cards like Brainstorm or Ponder which help with the quality of our draws.
 They also protect our mana from effects like Wasteland or Rishadan Port, which is key considering TES is a deck with fewer lands than it’s other storm counterpart.

-Swamp – An essentially indestructible mana source than we can search for in the face of Wasteland that provides the mana needed to cast hand disruption.
-Against white decks, it is also an unkillable Swamp for lists with Massacre.
+Swamp, Island – Essentially indestructible mana sources than we can search for in the face of Wasteland that provide the mana needed to cast set up spells or hand disruption.
+Against white decks, having an unkillable Swamp for lists with Massacre is a huge benefit.

-City of Brass, Mana Confluence – These cards are typically in builds with Silence, right now the metagame isn’t full of Stifles or Spell Snares.
+City of Brass, Mana Confluence – These cards are typically in older builds with Silence, right now the metagame isn’t full of Stifles or Spell Snares.
 Meaning that Silence might be waiting quite a while to be playable again.
-Its possible to play these five color lands in the current lists, but I believe that they would be worse than the additional Volcanic Island or fetchlands.
+It's possible to play these five color lands in the current lists, but I believe that they would be worse than other options.

 City of Traitors, Crystal Vein – These lands are typically in builds that replace Chrome Mox with additional lands.
 The thought process is that these “Sol Lands” will help play around cards like Daze or Spell Pierce.
 I don’t prefer this as an option, the reason being is that TES is a four color deck that aims to win as fast as possible.
 Chrome Mox helps provide needed colors where these lands do not.
 Chrome Mox also improves the speed of the deck where additional land drops do not and can also stop hellbent for Infernal Tutor.

-Rain of Filth – A one-time ritual effect that is good anytime after turn one, before then it’s pretty much useless.
-After turn one, it’s at worst a Rite of Flame and potentially a fifth Dark Ritual.
-The downside in what I see in this turn is ideally, we’re not planning for turn three.
-This card often competing with a Chrome Mox slot.
+Rain of Filth – A one-time ritual effect that is good anytime after turn one.
+After the first turn, it’s at worst a Rite of Flame and potentially a fifth Dark Ritual.
+The downside in Rain of Filth is that we’re not planning for turn three, TES wants to combo off on the second turn.
 One of the benefits of this deck is it’s ability to win blazing fast, I don’t want a card that doesn’t help in match-ups where the game is decided on the second turn.

 Preordain – A potential additional cantrip, my issue with running more than twelve cantrips is that you will find yourself continually drawing into more of them.
 Not to mention that Preordain is worse in comparison to Ponder or Brainstorm at digging for cards that we’re looking for.